 In order to assess whether we have a receipt refusal concern, we may ask the issuer to provide us with a written representation of the number of months that it will be able to continue its operations given its financial condition.
-The proceeds from the offering should only be considered when making this determination where the offering is a bought deal, or where there is a minimum subscription or stand-by commitment.
+The proceeds from the offering should only be considered when making this determination where the offering is a bought deal, or where there is a minimum offering amount or stand-by commitment.
+Similarly, proceeds from alternative financing arrangements should only be included in this analysis where there is certainty of proceeds.
 We will generally also request that this representation be disclosed in the prospectus.
 The rationale for requiring this disclosure is that, in our view, this information is a material fact in the particular circumstances of the issuer due to concerns over its financial condition.
 We may take the view that the absence of this information may either be an omission of a material fact or raise a public interest concern.